 Building the right framework, from search to submission

-(The new South Dakota Department of Revenue website.)
+Here’s a look at the new South Dakota Department of Revenue website:

 To have the best of both worlds, Adney emphasized the importance of finding a digital document and signature solution with:

-Customization options: The tech needed to also have robust configuration capabilities so that when it was implemented into design means that constituents wouldn’t feel friction, or a siloed experience, while completing forms online.
+- Customization options: The tech needed to also have robust configuration capabilities so that when it was implemented into design constituents wouldn’t feel friction, or a siloed experience while completing forms online.

 With its new website this year, the Department of Revenue ran the entire application process online, with immediate, real-time access to each applicant’s application.
 They were also able to automate email responses to let applicants know the status of their submission, or request additional information if needed.
 For staff, every application is available right at their fingertips if someone calls in asking for an update.